 As I’m writing this, my fellowship is nearing its end.
 In the past months I’ve gained new knowledge, practiced skills I didn’t even know I had and had rare opportunities opened up for me.

 It was an epic ride.
-However, looking back on it, I feel that the biggest gift of it all was something else: a community where people look to the future with hope and unbridled enthusiasm.
+Looking back on it however I feel that the biggest gift of it all was something else: a community where people look to the future with hope and unbridled enthusiasm.

 We humans have a natural tendency to look at life somewhat pessimistically.
 This rings even truer in Eastern Europe and maybe even more so in my home country, Hungary.
 Here, folks often rush to explain you the “why nots” before doing anything else.